Callmenicky/TodoList/README.md

 ## API Documentation
 The backend API provides the following endpoints:

-GET /api/todos: Retrieves all TODOs.
++ GET /api/todos: Retrieves all TODOs.
-GET /api/todos/{id}: Retrieves a specific TODO by ID.
++ GET /api/todos/{id}: Retrieves a specific TODO by ID.
-POST /api/todos: Creates a new TODO.
++ POST /api/todos: Creates a new TODO.
-PUT /api/todos/{id}: Updates a specific TODO by ID.
++ PUT /api/todos/{id}: Updates a specific TODO by ID.
-DELETE /api/todos/{id}: Deletes a specific TODO by ID.
++ DELETE /api/todos/{id}: Deletes a specific TODO by ID.
-For detailed API documentation, refer to the API Documentation file.

 ## License
 This project is licensed under the MIT License.